vladimir-vladimirovich/Chrome_Extension-QA_helper/README.md

 Guidelines(How to):
 1. add environment:
-Abilit to create environment pool and swith between them on demand
+Ability to create environment pool and swith between them on demand
 <img src="https://media.giphy.com/media/pPcJebnu9Fo8Qwsla4/giphy.gif" width="300" height="300" />
 2. add device:
 Ability to create device pool.
 Active(marked with green) devices will be pasted in comment